dnwarnock/sample.async.websockets/docs/Using-WDT.md

 3. Select the appropriate server (as created above) and select *Finish*
 4. Confirm web browser opens on "http://localhost:9082/websocket/" with 5 hyperlinks to run samples

-* Note: Some versions of WDT incorrectly map the cdi-1.2 dependency to the CDI 1.0 Facet, which prevents the *Run As ...* operation in step 2 from succeeding.
-If this happens, Right-click on the `async-websocket-application` project, and select *Properties*, then select *Project Facets* in the left-hand pane.
+:star: *Note:* Some versions of WDT incorrectly map the cdi-1.2 dependency to the CDI 1.0 Facet, which prevents the *Run As ...* operation in step 2 from succeeding.
+If this happens, Right-click on the `async-jaxrs-application` project, and select *Properties*, then select *Project Facets* in the left-hand pane.
 Change the the "Context and dependency injection (CDI)" facet to use version 1.2, at which point, step 2 (above) should work.

 ## Tips